Tax Attorneys in Texas

 The “Offer in Compromise” program – This is a program where you can settle your tax debts for less than what you owe.
-Essentially, within an Offer in Compromise you can pay a small amount as a full and final payment.
-If you are eligible for the Offer in Compromise program, you can save a lot when it comes to taxes, penalties and interest.
+Essentially, within an Offer in Compromise you can pay a small amount as the full and final payment.
+If you are eligible for the Offer in Compromise program, you can save a lot when it comes to taxes, penalties, and interest.

 Installment agreements – This is a monthly payoff plan that works well for fraudulent investment scheme victims.
 According to the United States Tax Code, you can use installment agreements to recover up to 40% of your losses.
 There are different types of installment agreements, such as guaranteed installment agreement, partial payment installment agreement, and non-streamlined installment agreement.
 If your case is eligible for an installment agreement, our lawyers will work with you to figure out which agreement type will fit you most.

 Tax liens and levies withdrawal – Tax liens and levies involve either IRS’s legal claim to the debtor’s property or a seizure of the property.
 There is a possibility to withdraw such liens and levies within 30 days, but it is not easy to do without a tax debt relief expert.

 Innocent spouse relief – If you have taken over your spouse’s IRS debt as a result of divorce, it is possible to discharge that tax debt with the help of a qualified divorce and bankruptcy attorney.

 If you owe taxes to the IRS (Internal Revenue Service) or the Texas Department of Revenue, you have a possibility of tax debt relief by filing Chapter 7 bankruptcy.
 To find out if you qualify for Chapter 7 bankruptcy, answer the following questions:

 - Have three years passed since you should have filed the taxes?

 - Have 270 days passed since the taxes were assessed against you?